iamsteveballard/DevOps-Project-V2/README.md

 ## Step 5: Run CloudFormation commands

-Then run launch.sh bash script.
+Then run launch-v2.sh bash script.
 Will take a while, head to the AWS CloudFormation console to follow along with the progress.
 ```
-bash launch.sh
+bash launch-v2.sh
 ```